The Long Day of Inspector Blomfield

-The Long Day of Inspector Blomfield is a 1968 German crime film directed by Rudolf Zehetgruber and starring Götz George, Werner Pochath and Anthony Steel.
+The Long Day of Inspector Blomfield (German: Inspektor Blomfields Fall Nr.1) is a 1968 West German crime thriller film directed by Rudolf Zehetgruber and starring Götz George, Werner Pochath and Anthony Steel.
 It was one of a number of movies Steel made in Europe while based in Rome.

 Premise

 A drug addicted man takes over a British police station, holding it hostage with a bottle of nitroglycerine.
 He demands to see Inspector Blomfeld, but the Inspector is away dealing with another case.